 A value channel (a.k.a. singleton channel) by definition is bound to a single value and it can be read unlimited times without consuming its contents.
 A

-value channel is created using the value factory method or by operators returning a single value, such as first, last, collect, count, min, max, reduce, and sum.
+value channel is created using the value channel factory or by operators returning a single value, such as first, last, collect, count, min, max, reduce, and sum.

 To better understand the difference between value and queue channels, save the snippet below as